MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_3/README.md

 <p>tleap -f leap.in </p>

-6- Run the simulations (10 replicates for each complex). ma
+6- Run the simulations (10 replicates for each complex).

 <p> sbatch run_cmd.sh </p>

+7- Generate files for binding free energy calculations using MMGBSA.py